 Required Previous Knowledge

 Students should have good working knowledge of English.

 The course is open to all students with admission to the University of Bergen.

-The course is taught via a combination of lectures, seminars, individual and group tutorials, for 1x3 hours over 12-14 weeks.
+The course is taught via a combination of lectures and seminars, normally 3-4 hours over 12 weeks.